The distinction between these terms is essential for those who are one or the other and people who have eye problems.

 - Physical changes in the eye include crossed eyes, eyes that turn inward, outward, upward, or downward, pain, and signs of infection (redness, swelling, discharge, etc.).

 How often should the eyes be examined?

-It is important to examine your eyes periodically and provide a family history of any eye disease.
+It is essential to examine your eyes periodically and provide a family history of eye disease.

-An initial eye examination at six months of age helps early detection of vision problems that can contribute to developmental delays, educational setbacks and behavior problems in children who have difficulty seeing correctly.
+An initial eye examination at six months of age helps detect vision problems that can contribute to developmental delays, educational setbacks, and behavior problems in children who have difficulty seeing correctly.

 Healthy adults who do not notice anything wrong with their eyes should consult an ophthalmologist at the following frequency and ages:

-- Age from 56 to 65 years old: at least every 3 years.
+- Age from 56 to 65 years old: at least every three years.

-- Over 65 years old: at least every 2 years.
+- Over 65 years old: at least every two years.

 Is the Oculist the same as an Ophthalmologist?